MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-qr-code.md

 ---
 title: Scan a Power BI QR code from your mobile device
-description: Learn how to scan QR codes to connect anything in the real world directly to related information in the Power BI mobile app.
+description: Learn how QR codes in Power BI can connect anything in the real world directly to related content in the Power BI mobile app for iPhones and Android devices.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''